whiletruedoio/tooling/docs/ANSIBLE_GALAXY.md

 [collection](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html)
 development available.

-For our repositories, you will finde detailed development guides in the repository, where the role, plugin or collection lives.
+You will find detailed development guides in the repository, where the role, plugin or collection is located.